Kurento/kurento/source/tutorials/java/tutorial-4-one2one.rst

    }

-In the ``incommingCallResponse`` method, if the callee user accepts the call, it is established and the media elements are created to connect the caller with the callee in a B2B manner.
+In the ``incomingCallResponse`` method, if the callee user accepts the call, it is established and the media elements are created to connect the caller with the callee in a B2B manner.
 Basically, the server creates a ``CallMediaPipeline`` object, to encapsulate the media pipeline creation and